fiuhonors/myhonors-old/README.md

 1. [Download](https://github.com/sergiopantoja/myhonors/archive/master.zip) or [clone](https://github.com/sergiopantoja/myhonors) the MyHonors repository and upload the files to your webserver.
 2. Modify `auth/auth.php` and define the 4 PHP constants that are left undefined in the file.
 3. Rename `config.sample.php` to `config.php`.
 Edit the file with the appropriate Firebase info.
-4. Rename `application/config.sample.js` to `application/config.js`.
-5. If you haven't already, install LDAP support for your server (e.g. *apt-get install php5-ldap*).
+4. If you haven't already, install LDAP support for your server (e.g. *apt-get install php5-ldap*).
-6. That's it!
+5. That's it!
 Login with your LDAP username/password and have fun.

 ## Development